Cairns Marine Precinct

 Support for ongoing innovation and re-establishment of a boat and small ship building industry in the precinct.

-- That the Federal and State Governments fund the $300-$400 Common User Facility as outlined in the Cairns Marine Precinct expansion project business case.
+- That the Federal and State Governments deliver on their commitment to provide $300m towards the Common User Facility as outlined in the Cairns Marine Precinct expansion project business case.

 - Defence investment in HMAS Cairns, including a commitment to base and sustain additional vessels in Cairns.

-- That the Federal Government commits $24M for stage 2 capacity increases within the three existing shipyards, in time for the Regional Maintenance Centre North-East starting operation in 2022.
+- That the Federal Government commits $24m over two years for stage 2 capacity increases within the three existing shipyards.